 Reporting and Compliance

-- Prior to the child’s 18th birthday, the child must notify the Oregon Child Support Program that the child intends to continue to attend school after age 18.
-The child must provide the name of the school and the expected graduation date or the date when he or she will stop attending classes.
+- Prior to the child’s 18th birthday, the child must notify the Oregon Child Support Program that they intend to continue to attend school after age 18.
+The child must provide the name of the school and the expected graduation date or the date when they will stop attending classes.

-- If changing schools, the Child Attending School must provide the name of the new school and the expected graduation date or the date when he or she will stop attending classes at the new school.
-This must happen before the expected graduation date or the date when he or she will stop attending classes at the previous school.
+- If changing schools, the Child Attending School must provide the name of the new school and the expected graduation date or the date when they will stop attending classes at the new school.
+This must happen before the expected graduation date or the date when they will stop attending classes at the previous school.